patfiaux/RELICS/README.md

 ```

 ### 3. Ouput files
 RELICS will return several files.
-They all start with the dataName you specified above:
+They all start with the `$dataName` you specified above:

 \* _RELICS_genomeScores.bedgraph: Contains the RELICS scores in bedgraph format and allows you to visualize your results in your preferred Genome browser.